 - Relationships are often under pressure - domestic violence increases during pregnancy.

 - Pregnancy-related sex steroids increase activation of the hypothalamic-pituitary-adrenal axis (the cortisol stress system) which is associated with depression.
-Some investigators have suggested that high levels of cortisol may effect fetal growth and development and be associated with altered temperament and behaviour.
+Some investigators have suggested that high levels of cortisol may affect fetal growth and development and be associated with altered temperament and behaviour.

 - Many women stop antidepressant medication due to concerns about potential harm to their developing fetus - this underlies high rates of relapse in pregnancy.